Raijeee/SleepSync/README.md

                         (random.randint(1,1000000), username, email, encrypt_password(password)))
     self.connection.commit()
 ```
-This is a function that adds a new user into the database.
+This is a function that adds a new user to the database.
 It holds 3 variables, Username, Password and Email and requires all 3 to be filled in.
-An ID is also created to uniquely identify the inidividual users and it will have a random integer between 1 and 1000000.
+An ID is also created to uniquely identify the individual users and it will have a random integer between 1 and 1000000.
 This is executed through Python and the SQL console.

 ## Class functions that relate to KivyMD screens IDs